corda/corda-docs/content/en/docs/cenm/1.3/setting-up-notary.md

 * Register the node with the Identity Manager
 * Generate the node info file
-* Copy the node info file to the network map service
+* Copy the node info file to the Network Map Service
-* Update the network parameters file on the network map service to reference the new node info file
+* Update the network parameters file on the Network Map Service to reference the new node info file
-* Start (or restart) the network map service
+* Start (or restart) the Network Map Service
 * Start the notary node as normal